Getting An Ecuador Digital Nomad Visa

 In May of 2024 I returned back to Quito, rented an apartment, and was getting ready to spend the next two years living life and exploring.
 But of course that is not what happened.

 The entire visa process was much more complex than I anticipated, and I could not complete it within 60 days.
-After finding this out, I tried to get an extension with the immigration office but I had to leave before 90 days expired.
+After finding this out, I tried to get an extension with the Ecuador immigration office (Ministry of Foreign Affairs & Human Mobility) but I had to leave before 90 days expired.

 Who Can Apply For An Ecuador Digital Nomad Visa?